 Sharding was first used in databases and is a method for distributing data across multiple machines.
-This scaling technique can be used in blockchains to partition states and transaction processing, so that each node would process only a fraction of all transactions in parallel with other nodes.
-As long as there is a sufficient number of nodes verifying each transaction so that the system maintains high reliability and security, then splitting a blockchain into shards will allow it to process many transactions in parallel, and thus greatly improving transaction throughput and efficiency.
-Sharding promises to increase the throughput as the validator network expands, a property that is referred to as horizontal scaling.
+This makes it a scaling technique, and can be used by blockchain networks to partition states and transaction processing, so that each node of the network would only need to process a fraction of all the transactions.
+Moreover, sharding allows for the parallel processing of transactions.
+As long as there is a sufficient number of nodes verifying each transaction, ensuring high reliability and security, then splitting a blockchain into shards will allow it to process far more transactions by means of parallelization, and thus greatly improving transaction throughput and efficiency.
+Moreover, sharding promises to increase the throughput of the network as it expands and the number of validator grows - a property called horizontal scaling.

 Transaction sharding handles the way the transactions are mapped to the shards where they will be processed.
 In an account-based system, the transactions could be assigned to shards based on the sender's address.

 State sharding is the most challenging approach.
 In contrast to the previously described sharding mechanisms, where all nodes store the entire state, in state-sharded blockchains, each shard maintains only a portion of the state.
 Every transaction handling accounts that are in different shards, would need to exchange messages and update states in different shards.
 In order to increase resiliency to malicious attacks, the nodes in the shards have to be reshuffled from time to time.
 However, moving nodes between shards introduces synchronization overheads, that is, the time taken for the newly added nodes to download the latest state.
 Thus, it is imperative that only a subset of all nodes should be redistributed during each epoch, to prevent down times during the synchronization process.

 Some sharding proposals attempt to focus on transaction sharding or state sharding alone, which increases transaction's throughput, either by forcing every node to store lots of state data or each node to be a supercomputer.